Keykos is an object oriented capability system. It was developed at Tymshare beginning about 1975.

 There are two engineering philosophies behind the design of computers and computer languages:

 KeyKos is very much from the first school here.
 Although it not a language in the classic sense it does determine how programs for the machine must be written.
 While a computer language prescribes all details of the syntax of a program, Keykos prescribes how the program communicates with programs and entities outside its address space.
-Each of the several languages the we adapted for Keykos allowed programs to communicate at this system level, so as to employ all system functions available via the capability discipline.
+Each of the several languages that we adapted for Keykos allowed programs to communicate at this system level, so as to employ all system functions available via the capability discipline.
 Moreover, most of the languages could be used to define new sorts of Keykos objects.

 The Keykos Architecture (pdf) is a dense but rather complete description of the system.
 It seems to require several readings to absorb.
 Here is an introduction and link to the closest thing to a defining document.